-Even at this late date, the shroud of mystery surrounding Springfield Negros has not been removed by Lincoln historians.
+Even at this late date, the shroud of mystery surrounding Springfield Negroes has not been removed by Lincoln historians.
 They have either overlooked or failed to examine what meager primary evidence does exist.
-Instead, most have relied upon secondary sources predecessor historians who often recorded incomplete or incorrect information or were silent about the presence of Negros in Lincoln's Springfield.
+Instead, most have relied upon secondary sources predecessor historians who often recorded incomplete or incorrect information or were silent about the presence of Negroes in Lincoln's Springfield.

 THE FIRST MYTH: William Fleurville, who arrived in Springfield in 1831, was Springfield's first Negro resident and Lincoln's sole Negro personal acquaintance prior to his becoming President.

 THE SECOND MYTH: Neither Negro slavery nor indentured servitude existed in Lincoln's Springfield.

 THE THIRD MYTH: Prior to becoming President, Lincoln knew little of Negro life.

 THE FOURTH MYTH: Springfield Negroes were passive servants and menials and either incapable of or not interested in speaking out on issues of colonization or racial justice.